 Stanford e-Japan

-The application period for the spring 2024 course is closed.
+The application for the spring 2025 course is now open at https://spicestanford.smapply.io/prog/stanford_e-japan/.

-To stay informed of news about Stanford e-Japan and SPICE’s other programs, join our email list and follow SPICE on FacebookTwitter, and Instagram.
+To stay informed of news about Stanford e-Japan and SPICE’s other programs, join our email list and follow SPICE on FacebookX, and Instagram.

 The Stanford University Scholars Program for Japanese High School Students or “Stanford e-Japan” is a distance-learning course sponsored by the Stanford Program on International and Cross-Cultural Education (SPICE) with generous support from the Yanai Tadashi Foundation.
 First offered in Spring 2015, Stanford e-Japan enrolls exceptional high school students from Japan to engage in an intensive study of U.S. society and culture.
 The course underscores the importance of U.S.–Japan relations.
 Ambassadors, top scholars, and experts throughout the United States provide web-based lectures and engage students in live discussion sessions or “virtual classes.”
 The course is offered in English.